thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 Classes must be scheduled within these times.

-Create a linear/integer programming model that schedules these classes with no overlap and complies with these requirements.
+Create a discrete programming model that schedules these classes with no overlap and complies with these requirements.

 ## Laying the Groundwork